webhintio/hint/packages/hint-disown-opener/README.md

   * Security isn’t really a problem here.
-  * When it comes to performance, making same origin links open in their own process actually works against optimizations that some browsers do in order to keep multiple same origin tabs within the same process (e.g. share the same event loop).
+  * When it comes to performance, making same origin links open in their own process works against optimizations that some browsers do in order to keep multiple same origin tabs within the same process (e.g. share the same event loop).